theninthsky/client-side-rendering/README.md

 As it turns out, performance is **not** a default in Next.js.

-_Note that this benchmark only tests the first load of the page, without even considering how the app performs when it is fully cached (where our SWR implementation really shines)._
+_Note that this benchmark only tests the first load of the page, without even considering how the app performs when it is fully cached (where CSR really shines)._

 ## Areas for Improvement